 Jasmine Cottage is set between Brecon, Hay on Wye and Builth Wells in the heart of The Wye Valley; this lovely old Game Keepers Cottage dating from the 1830's was recently modernised with great flair, vision and attention to detail, creating a warm, bright and cosy cottage, that feels like home.
 Utilising the best craftsmanship, the design, furnishings and decor perfectly complement the cottage and blend the best of old and new to create the stunning cottage as it is today.
-The owners are happy to welcome dogs.
+The owners are happy to welcome dogs with a large enclosed safe garden.

-Close to The River Wye for keen fishermen and Llangoed Hall - perfect if wanting accommodation when attending a wedding.
+Close to The River Wye for keen fishermen and Llangoed Hall - perfect if wanting accommodation when attending a wedding there.

 Sleeps 5, 2 Double Bedrooms 1 Single Bedroom